city-of-baltimore/baltimoreCIP/README.md

   locations may include sidewalks, alleys, or buildings where work may or may not have been completed if the budgeted capital funding could not cover the project’s full scope and cost.

+There are also some differences between the 2008-2013 data and the 2014-2024 data.
+The earlier period is based on program reports listing budgeted and programmed funding by source and fiscal year at the point of Board of Estimates review and approval.
+The later data includes both the earlier stages of agency requests and Planning Commission review and the later stages of Ordinance of Estimates adoption.

 Between 2023 and 2024, Baltimore City migrated contract and financial management systems to a cloud-based application known as